 Landscaping and garden design is a tough thing to get into.
 It takes many years of training and work experience before you can go into a job fully prepared; indeed, many promising amateurs and enthusiasts can get dishearted and even give up when problems arise.

-The trick is to plan ahead, learn from others’ mistakes, and ask for professional advice.
+The trick with landscaping planning is to plan ahead, learn from others’ mistakes, and ask for professional advice.
 That’s where Westwood Ground Maintenance comes in!

 We’ve put together this list of mistakes and traps which most beginners struggle with.
 That way, you’ll know what to expect, and the chances of success are much greater than if you’re unaware of what can go wrong.

 For anything but the very smallest of garden design and landscaping tasks, allowing for vehicle access is an absolute must.
 There’s nothing worse in this trade than having to destroy perfectly executed planting schemes and landscaping work because there’s no other way for a vehicle to access the site.
 Even relatively small jobs can necessitate the use of vehicles – to move utility cabling or pipes, to remove buried stumps, rocks or other materials, etc. Make sure that there’s a way for a vehicle to enter the site in the beginning stages, and close access only when all major landwork is done.

 Curves look fantastic on paper, in your imagination, and on extremely large properties.
 That’s it.
 Unless you’re lucky enough to enjoy acres of land, keep the curves in your designs to a minimum – perhaps a single, gently waving design which doesn’t overpower your property’s space.
 Too deep or too many curves in your designs will make your outdoor spaces look cramped, small, and pretentious.
 Keep it classy!